-A rich and easy recipe for rabbit stew with lots of vegetables and beer, cooked in a Dutch oven.
+Make a rich and easy rabbit stew recipe packed with vegetables and simmered in beer, all cooked perfectly in a Dutch oven.

-A hearty and super delicious rabbit stew, perfect for those who never had rabbit before!
+A hearty and super delicious rabbit stew, perfect for those who have never had rabbit!

 Have you ever eaten rabbit?
-It is an eligible question, most people I know have never eaten rabbit in their lives and many of them don't even have an interest in trying it.
+It is an eligible question.
+Most people I know have never eaten rabbit in their lives, and many of them don't even have an interest in trying it.
 Too bad!
-Because the rabbit tastes great and its consumption has many benefits.
+Because rabbit tastes great, and its consumption has many benefits.
+Check out the Italian Rabbit Stew, too.

 Recipe ingredients

-- I buy a whole frozen rabbit for the stew, I have never seen fresh rabbits around here, but frozen is definitely good.
+Rabbit: I bought a whole frozen rabbit for the stew.
+I have never seen fresh rabbits around here, but frozen rabbits are good.
 It is not possible to get them all the time around here, so making this recipe requires a bit of preliminary planning.

-- The rabbits I get here are very small, one weighs 1,2 kg/ 2.6 lbs.
-And they weigh even less after I cut them into pieces because I don't cook the backbone and the ribs in the stew, they don't have enough meat on them.
+- The rabbits I get here are very small.
+One weighs 1.2 kg/ 2.6 lbs.
+And they weigh even less after I cut them into pieces because I don't cook the backbone and the ribs in the stew; they don't have enough meat.

-- The rabbit stew is slowly cooked in a round Dutch oven for at least 1 ½ hours until the meat is super tender and falls off the bones.
+Cooking dish: The rabbit stew is slowly cooked in a round Dutch oven for at least 1 ยฝ hours until the meat is super tender and falls off the bones.

 Make rabbit stock with the unused back and ribs of the animal.
 Because they don't have much meat on them I never add them to the stew, instead, I use them to make stock.

-- Add a few frozen chicken bones leftover from roast chicken to the pot, some soup vegetables like carrots, onions, and celeriac, some spices like black pepper, juniper, and allspice berries, bay leaves and cloves, and some salt.
+Add a few frozen chicken bones leftover from roast chicken to the pot, soup vegetables like carrots, onions, and celeriac, spices like black pepper, juniper, and allspice berries, bay leaves and cloves, and salt.
+Cover everything with water, bring to a boil, reduce the heat to low, and let the pot simmer for several hours.
+The stock is perfect for soups, stews, risotto, etc.

 Refrigerate for up to four days.